Signs of Aggressive Driving

 If you fail to yield the right of way or comply with the Vehicle and Traffic Laws, you may be an aggressive driver.
 Drivers who fail to yield the right of way put everyone on the road at risk, which may result in a traffic ticket or a car crash.
 If you find yourself unaware of these rules or simply not following them, it may be time to re-examine your driving behavior.

 Trying to get ahead of other motorists by making frequent and unsafe lane changes is outright dangerous.
 Maybe you’re looking to pass in the left lane, or maybe you cut another driver off in the right lane looking to get ahead.
 It’s dangerous, and if you find yourself weaving in and out of traffic, you are probably driving aggressively.

 Failure to use your turn signal is illegal and dangerous to passengers in your vehicle and to others on the road.
 Failing to signal leaves others drivers questioning your intentions about where you’re trying to go.
 Failing to signal can lead to accidents and result in tickets from law enforcement.
 If you find yourself making last minute turns or lane changes without signaling, you may be an aggressive driver.

 5. Blocking Lanes

 Blocking other drivers from merging or changing lanes is another trait of aggressive driving.
-By refusing to allow motorist to merge or by blocking traffic you can cause dangerous situations, which may lead to a car accident.
+By refusing to allow motorist to merge or by blocking traffic you can cause dangerous situations, which may lead to an aggressive driving car accident.

 Dangerous and annoying to other drivers, tailgating can put other motorists in peril.
-Tailgating is dangerous because you are eliminating the space and time you have to react to other drivers.
+Tailgating is a dangerous from of aggressive driving because you are eliminating the space and time you have to react to other drivers.
 If you are tailgating and the person in front of you slams on the brakes, you may be involved in a car accident.